zzerexx/scripts/README.md

 F9 to toggle

 # Synapse to Script-Ware
-Updated May 31, 2021
+Updated June 1, 2021
 Allows you to use Synapse exclusive functions with Script-Ware v2
-This does not work if you loadstring your script.
-You must use the script's source to be able to use this.
+This does not work with obfuscated scripts or loadstrings.

 **Loader**
 ```lua